torreyma/intro-2-qgis/Presentation-notes_Mark-Torrey_intro-2-QGIS.md

 ## **Adjust the Properties**
+* *The first thing we're going to do is change the color*
 1. Right-click your "NYC CDs" layer in the layer window on the left again, and click on \boxed{Properties...}
     * (This will open the Properties window)
 2. Select \boxed{Symbology} and then click on the line that says \boxed{Simple Fill}.
 Click on the drop-down box for "Fill style" and select \boxed{No Brush}